 To extend Christmas as long as possible, I incorporate traditions and dates from all three of the countries I’ve lived in.
-These days in the States, Christmas kicks off like a football on Thanksgiving Day – before the turkey is digested.
-Since I also want to get my money’s worth out of Thanksgiving, I refuse to venture up into the attic and bring down box after box of gala until a day or two afterwards.
+These days in the States, Christmas kicks off like a football on Thanksgiving Day — before the turkey is digested.
+Since I also want to get my money’s worth out of Thanksgiving, I refuse to venture up into the attic and bring down box after box of gala until the day afterwards.

 In Eastern Europe, the Eastern Orthodox countries celebrate holidays according to the Gregorian calendar and the Catholic ones use the Julian calendar.
 Romania had a mixture of both religions with a large percentage of ethnic Hungarians (Catholic) living amongst Romanian Orthodox people.
 Neighboring Orthodox countries observe Christmas on January 7 and New Year’s Day on January 14.
 Oddly, but thankfully for me as an American, the Catholic date of December 25 won out in Romania.
 When decorations long-denied under Communism were re-introduced, they were generally put up on Christmas Eve and left up until New Year’s Day.

 After Romania, I moved to Hungary where Christmas starts much earlier – on December 6.
 Children leave perfectly-polished shoes and boots by the window before they go to bed on December 5, in hopes that Szent Mikulas (Nikolas) will stuff them full of candy and trinkets instead of wooden switches.
 Trees remain trimmed until Epiphany, on January 6.